traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

        traefik/traefik
    ```

 7. Once the Helm upgrade command is executed successfully, you can refresh the Traefik local dashboard and be presented with the new UI.
-Since <b>Traefik API Gateway</b> is based on <b>Traefik Application Proxy</b>, there is no impact to any of the existing services.
+Since <b>Traefik API Gateway</b> is based on <b>Traefik Application Proxy</b>, there is no impact on any of the existing services.

 ___

 ## Secure access to your application

-Now that we have <b> Traefik Hub API Gateway</b> running, we can take advantage of some of the enterprise-level middlewares to secure access to our application so only authorized users have access.
+Now that we have <b> Traefik Hub API Gateway</b> running, we can use some of the enterprise-level middleware to secure access to our application so only authorized users have access.

 ### Secure access with JWT

-The JWT middleware verifies that a valid JWT token is provided in the Authorization header
+The JWT middleware verifies that a valid JWT token is provided in the Authorization header.

 To add a JWT verification method to the incoming request for <b>customer-app</b> API application, follow the below steps: